Legacy Backups (Deprecated)

 You can enable legacy backups when you:

-To learn how to download a Cloud Backup, see the Restore a Cluster from a Cloud Backup page.
+To learn how to download a Cloud Backup, see the Restore from a Locally-Downloaded Snapshot page.

 From the cluster configuration modal, toggle